-Using the command ficrei, you can create a new instance or re-activate (switch on) a deactivated instance.
+Using the command ftcrei, you can create a new instance or re-activate (switch on) a deactivated instance.

-When an instance is created, the operating parameters and the profile files are initialized as during a new installation.
+When an instance is created, the operating parameters, the profile files, and the startup and shutdown files are initialized as during a new installation.